siddhantsharma301/Galen/README.md

 ![Galen Training Demo](assets/training.gif)

 ## How to Run the Model?
 First, create a virtual environment in the parent directory of the actual code (AKA the directory that this readme is in).
 Example: `python3 -m venv galen`.
 Upon creating the virtual environment, activate it using `source galen/bin/activate` OUTSIDE of this parent directory.
-Then, `cd` back into this directory and run the following command: `pip3 -e .`.
+Then, `cd` back into this directory and run the following command: `pip3 install -e .`.
 This adds the `galen` module to allow imports.
 Then, install dependencies and you should be good to go!